Join Us for Recovery Month 2018

 The Addiction Recovery Management Service (ARMS) specializes in supporting teenagers and young adults between the ages of 14 and 26 and their parents as they deal with their substance use and related problems.
 For more information or to schedule an appointment, call 617-643-4699.

-“There is growing evidence that treating substance abuse in the same way we treat patients with congestive heart failure or with diabetes – with disease management programs – can make a significant difference.
+“There is growing evidence that treating substance use disorders in the same way we treat patients with congestive heart failure or with diabetes – with disease management programs – can make a significant difference.
 Through our Substance Use Disorders Initiative, Massachusetts General Hospital is committed to providing excellent care to patients and families struggling with addiction.”

 --Peter Slavin, MD, Mass General President